 To create a table of contents is very simple in LATEX.
-You need to do one thing and that is to type the command \tableofcontents where you wish the table of contents to go.
+You need to do one thing and that is to type the command \tableofcontents where you wish the table of contents to appear.
 There is, however, one caveat.
-The table of contents can only be generated from the numbered sections.
+The table of contents will only be automatically generated from the numbered sections.
+If you use starred heading commands you will not see a table of contents.
+This can be used for special purposes but also remedied to obtain a table of contents for stared heading commands.

 If you, for example, have numbered headings in your document and edit in a star in one of the heading commands, that heading will no longer be visible in the table of contents.
 There is a work-around for this by changing the way the table of contents work.
-If you add to the preamble this tells IATEX not to number any sections.
+If you add to the preamble this tells LATEX not to number any sections.
 By adding or removing this line from your file you can essentially turn numbering on or off.